 Wine Tasting in Luxembourg’s Moselle Region

-During the Pentecost weekend, more than 20 winegrowers and cellars in Luxembourg’s Moselle Region open their doors during “Wine Taste Enjoy”.
-This was the first year we went and it was the perfect experience in tasting different wines and crémants.
+During the Pentecost weekend (9 – 10 June 2019), more than 20 winegrowers and cellars in Luxembourg’s Moselle Region open their doors during “Wine Taste Enjoy”.
+2018 was the first year we went and it was the perfect experience in tasting different wines and crémants.

 There was a free shuttle but driving between the different villages from Grevenmacher till Schengen.
 We didn’t really have a particular plan for what we wanted to taste, so we decided to start at Ahn.